Nickolay-Martynenko/GRB-X-Ray-Afterglow/inference/README.md

 3. Incomplete entries filtering, rebinning and linear interpolation is applied to the downloaded lightcurves
 4. The preprocessed dataset is sent to a pre-trained AutoEncoder model, which is either downloaded from the online version of this repository or stored locally
 5. For each lightcurve, the reconstruction error is calculated.
 Based on the known reconstruction error distribution on the training set that is loaded together with the pre-trained model, reconstruction error $p$-values are estimated
-6. The calculated $p$-values together with preprocessing procedure output code are saved in the output csv file
+6. The calculated $p$-values together with preprocessing procedure output code are saved in the csv file

 # Usage
 **Step 0.**